 I find this utterly depressing.
 We need to galvanise all writers to fight for this – not just those who have enjoyed taking part in it.
 The potential loss of this program is an assault on our culture and another signal that books and authors are not worth fighting for.
 The Creative Industries brought in £92 billion of revenue last year, with the publishing part a good 10-15% of that.
 We are our culture and our creativity.
 I’m so angered by the idea that the Arts just happen anyway, and don’t need real support.
 Let’s fight them on social media!

-We also offer a series of 6-week online courses for all-comers at different stages of the novel writing process: Starting to Write Your Novel (NEXT COURSE STARTS NEXT WEEK!)
-Write to the End of Your Novel (AND AGAIN, NEXT COURSE STARTS NEXT WEEK!) and Edit & Pitch Your Novel.
+Take a look at our selective entry novel writing courses or our series of 6-week online courses for all-comers at different stages of the novel writing process: Starting to Write Your Novel, Write to the End of Your Novel and Edit & Pitch Your Novel.